There is someone lies dead in the bushes,

 They took the knife, five dollars and departed,

-the police in Corpus Christi
+meanwhile the busy police in Corpus Christi

-claiming Carlos Hernandez had been boasting
+and claim Carlos Hernandez had been boasting

-made two attempts to point out the defendant
+being sure, tried twice to point out the defendant

 in court - the second time he got it right.